salesforce/lwc/packages/@lwc/features/README.md

 Runtime flags can be enabled or disabled by setting a boolean value for that flag in `globalThis.LWC_config.features`.
 If the flag is not explicitly configured, the feature is disabled by default.
-This configuration object must appear before `@lwc/engine` is initialized and should be defined at the application layer.
+This configuration object must appear before the engine is initialized and should be defined at the application layer.

 ### Limitations